inspec/inspec-aws/docs/resources/aws_emr_cluster.md

 # aws\_emr\_cluster

-Use the `aws_emr_cluster` InSpec audit resource to test properties of a single AWS EMR Cluster.
+Use the `aws_emr_cluster` InSpec audit resource to test properties of the singular resource of AWS EMR Cluster.

 ## Syntax